bruncanepa/murmur/QUICKSTART.md

 ### "Speech recognition not authorized"
 - Go to **System Settings → Privacy & Security → Speech Recognition**
-- Enable PWhisper
+- Enable Murmur

 ### "No microphone detected"
 - Check your microphone is connected
 - Go to **System Settings → Privacy & Security → Microphone**
-- Enable PWhisper
+- Enable Murmur

 ### Hotkey not working
 - The app must be running (check for icon in menu bar)